 "I can no longer be your king."
-These are the words of an aged King Benjamin before a Grand Assembly of his people:
+So declares an aged King Benjamin before a Grand Assembly of his people:

 "I say unto you that I have caused that ye should assemble yourselves together that I might rid my garments of your blood, at this period of time when I am about to go down to my grave, that I might go down in peace, and my immortal spirit may join the choirs above in singing the praises of a just God.